perez987/6600XT-on-macOS-with-PowerPlayTable-on-SSDT-or-config.plist/README.md

 If you have added SPPT string with modified Zero RPM, you must see the changes in GPU temperatures and fans spin.
 In the image there is 3 conditions, graphics made when there is not high demand:

-- Zero RPM off: Zero RPM disabled, temps don't go upper 35º
+- Zero RPM off: Zero RPM disabled, temperature does not rise above 35º
 - Zero RPM 45º: fans start at 45º and stop at 40º
 - Zero RPM on: default setting, fans stop below 60º, temps around 50-55º.